Criminal Justice and Corrections

 Proceed With a Plan

-The top school for this major by earnings is University of New Hampshire-Main Campus, where graduates earn $81,768 four years out.
-But averages hide a wide range - where you attend and what you do with the degree matter as much as the major itself.
+The top earner here is University of New Hampshire-Main Campus, where graduates pull $81,768 four years out.
+But an average hides a wide spread - where you go, and what you do with the degree, matter as much as the major itself.

 Related Reading